 - As a healthy ingredient inside the salads, etc.

-This gave us an idea to learn how to sprout chia seeds that do not require a garden: which is easy but a bit unusual, as it is done not through a jar method but with the help of a terracotta dish for creating a decent sprout harvest.
+This gave us an idea to learn how to sprout chia seeds that do not require a garden like maple trees: which is easy but a bit unusual, as it is done not through a jar method but with the help of a terracotta dish for creating a decent sprout harvest.

 You can also look here for some tips on how you can eat chia seeds.